Reina-Kawai/Reina-Kawai.github.io/_pages/about.md

 Welcome!
 ======
 I am an Economist at the World Bank.
-I recently received my Ph.D. in Economics at the University of Washington, Seattle.
+I received my Ph.D. in Economics from the University of Washington, Seattle in 2023.

 I am an applied macroeconomist with interests primarily in the fields of applied macroeconomics, applied econometrics, forecasting, and growth.
 My passion is to develop policy implications through a theory-based empirical approach.

 Curriculum Vitae